GrahamCobb/dlna-media-archive/README.md

 # dlna-media-archive

-Archive material from DLNA media servers
+Archive and access material from DLNA media servers

 These tools are for use with any DLNA media server, accessible directly on the same LAN or indirectly using `ssdp-fake`.

-There are two tools: `dlna-mediaserver-walk` and `dlna-media-archive`.
+There are three tools: `dlna-mediaserver-walk`, `dlna-media-archive` and `dlna-playlist-play`.

 ## `dlna-mediaserver-walk`